programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 Some archived web pages we scraped included features that prevented us from scraping banner ads.
 For instance, the [snapshot of nikkeibp.co.jp](https://web.archive.org/web/20000528235554/nikkeibp.co.jp) from `20000528235554` uses a [meta refresh](https://en.wikipedia.org/wiki/Meta_refresh) to redirect users to another web page, while the [snapshot of msn.co.jp](https://web.archive.org/web/20000520075751/msn.co.jp) from `20000520075751` relies on client-side JavaScript for redirection - both redirection mechanisms cannot be detected by our scraper.
 Similarly, the [snapshot of tcup.com](https://web.archive.org/web/20000511234036/http://www.tcup.com/) from `20000511234036` is a web page built using `<frame>` elements, which was a [controversial web design technique](https://en.wikipedia.org/wiki/Frame_(World_Wide_Web)) popular in that era.
 To detect ads appearing on this web page, we would need to scrape each `<frame>` through the URL in its `src` attribute.

 To better handle such cases, consider using a browser automation framework like [Selenium](https://www.selenium.dev/).
-However, note that tools like Selenium generally require more system resources and technical knowledge, and you should check whether following redirects or executing on-page redirects may introduce temporal inconsistencies.
+However, these tools generally require more system resources and technical knowledge, and you should check whether following redirects or executing on-page redirects may introduce temporal inconsistencies.

 #### Detecting and Scraping Non-Image Media Formats from the Late 1990s and Early 2000s